Baptism of Fire

 Through its design, the memorial park is an exceptional site of remembrance that enables visitors to better understand trench warfare.
 It combines various factors including battle remains and trenches, a landscape design dating from the 1920s, cemeteries and memorials, and an interpretation centre.
 It is also the principal site of Newfoundland national remembrance on the Western Front.

-- From 25 January to 10 December 2017: Visitor Centre open every day from 9am to 5pm (open at 11am on Mondays).
-Free guided tours in French and English.
+- From 24 January to 31 March : Visitor Centre open every day from 9am to 5pm

 - Free access to the memorial all year